chris-short/chrisshort.net/content/video/building-kubernetes-operators-ansible-native-way.md

-+++
-author = "Chris Short"
-date = 2019-10-09
+---
+ShowTOC: false
+author: Chris Short
+date: "2019-10-09"
-description = "Ansible is a first-class citizen in the Operator SDK.
-Using Ansible frees up application engineers, maximizes time to automate and orchestrate your applications, and doing it across new & existing platforms." draft = false slug = "building-kubernetes-operators-ansible-native-way" tags = ["talks", "speaking", "videos", "public speaking", "webinar"] title = "Webinar: Building Kubernetes Operators in an Ansible-native way" ShowTOC = false
+description: Ansible is a first-class citizen in the Operator SDK.
+Using Ansible frees up application engineers, maximizes time to automate and orchestrate your applications, and doing it across new & existing platforms.
-+++
+draft: false
+slug: building-kubernetes-operators-ansible-native-way
+tags:
+- talks
+- speaking
+- videos
+- public speaking
+- webinar
+title: 'Webinar: Building Kubernetes Operators in an Ansible-native way'
+---

 {{< carbon >}}